 Besides attending the conference I volunteered as a Networking Genie and my job was to show people how to navigate the Free World Vaccine Nation App.
 When you register for the conference you can upload a professional headshot and bio for others to see.
 You can see the sponsors, companies, tweet and see who is attending the conference.
 Many of the conferences I have been to are using apps now.
 What do you think of apps for conferences?
 Do you use them?

 In between volunteering and networking I made sure to use my time efficiently.
 There were so many meetings and people I wanted to meet.
 I like the fact that the meetings were broken up into different tracks because it made it easier to navigate the meetings I wanted to attend.

-Overall, I enjoyed the conference, especially the meetings held in the Emerging & Re-emerging Infectious Diseases and New approaches to Leading Targets Tracts because they talked a lot about malaria and other infectious diseases vaccine research.
+Overall, I enjoyed the conference, especially the meetings held in the Emerging & Re-emerging Infectious Diseases and New approaches to Leading Targets Tracks because they talked a lot about malaria and other infectious diseases vaccine research.
 I enjoyed being surrounded by vaccine researchers and talking to them about their research.
-I have been to many professional conferences before and met a few people who are doing similar things that I want to do, but never really met so many people who are doing exactly what I want to do.
+I have been to many professional conferences before and met a few people who are doing similar things that I want to do but never really met so many people who are doing exactly what I want to do.
 It was so inspirational and encouraging because one day I will be in that position.
 My goal is to become a Principal Investigator in Vaccine Development, specifically Malaria Vaccines.
 I want to learn as much as possible about malaria and vaccines.
 Anyone else interested in vaccine research, specifically malaria vaccines?

 Check out the website or follow the #wvcusa on twitter.